House building in England: explained

 A report by the Competitions and Market Authority, published in February 2024, found that “the planning system is exerting a significant downward pressure on the overall number of planning permissions being granted across Great Britain” and that, over the long term, “the number of permissions being given has been insufficient to support housebuilding at the level required to meet government targets and measures of assessed need”.

-Labour said in its manifesto that their government would make changes to the planning system by updating the National Policy Planning Framework “to undo damaging Conservative changes, including restoring mandatory housing targets”.
+Labour said in its manifesto that its government would make changes to the planning system by updating the National Policy Planning Framework “to undo damaging Conservative changes, including restoring mandatory housing targets”.

 There are other potential barriers too.
 Developers may face opposition to house building from local communities.
 Moreover, the price of land can also make house building difficult, and there’s evidence that high prices can encourage smaller homes to be built and make it difficult for small and medium-sized developers to compete for space.